hackclub/some-assembly-required/README.md

 For example, let's take a steering wheel.
 A steering wheel makes driving simple - you just turn left and right, and the amount you turn maps to how much your tires turn.
 But, what’s happening underneath?
 The steering wheel is an abstraction layer on top of rods, levers, and whatever else is happening inside that car, simplifying the act of turning for you.

 In our case, assembly code is the human-readable layer above something called machine code.
-CPU’s can only understand numbers, so machine code is the numbers that the CPU reads to execute instructions.
+CPUs can only understand numbers, so machine code is just a list of numbers that the CPU reads to figure out what instructions to execute and what data they should operate on.
 Assembly, on the other hand, is a text based language, consisting of acronyms that represent instructions to the computer.
 Since they are text, they are not directly readable by the CPU.
 So that text file gets translated, through something called the assembler, into the numbers that the computer can then read.

 It’s like if you have a cake recipe written in imperial measurements, and you want to convert it to metric for your Canadian friend.
 Line by line you’d translate the recipe until you have a new recipe for your friend to use.
 You’d take the first measurement, 2 cups of flour (assembly language), convert it to grams (the assembler), and then write the converted recipe to use 68 grams of flour (machine code).
 Look at you go - you’re the assembler here!